 Prices in Vilnius

 Lithuania is the cheapest of the Baltic States and one of the cheapest countries in Europe.
-You can find apartments for €20 per night, even less for longer stays.
-Basic meals can be €5 or a lot more if you want a high-end dinner.
-I suggest searching the low-cost airlines if you’re on a budget, possibly flying into Kaunas if you find a good deal.
-Vilnius is affordable and definitely worth a few days of your time.
+You can find apartments for €20 per night, even less for longer stays in the offseason.